 Students must apply to take part in the PE/VC Lab.
 Participants are selected through a competitive application, screening, and interview process, in which students are matched with firms based on the firms’ specific criteria and the students’ backgrounds.

-The application for the 2019 PE/VC Lab will open in the early fall term.
-In the meantime, you can watch a recording of the PE/VC Lab Info Session to familiarize yourself with the program as you begin the application process.
+You can also watch a recording of the PE info session to familiarize yourself with the program as you begin the application process.
 Career switchers are also encouraged to watch the recording of Professor Chris McGowan’s Private Equity Landscape and Skills for Career Changers presentation.
 Career switchers are also encouraged to watch the recordings of Professor Chris McGowan’s Private Equity Landscape and Skills for Career Changers and How to Successfully Interview for PE Roles as a Career Changer presentations.

 MATCHING & SELECTION PROCESS